UBC-CIC/parkinsons-survey-app/docs/DeploymentGuide.md

-# Balance Test Mobile App Deployment Guide
+# Parkinson's Symptom Survey App Deployment Guide

-<b>Note: This is the deployment guide for the Mobile App of the Balance Test Project.
-Please ensure you have deployed the [AWS backend and web dashboard](https://github.com/UBC-CIC/balance-test-dashboard/blob/main/docs/DeploymentGuide.md) before proceeding with this guide.</b>
+<b>Note: This is the deployment guide for the Mobile App of the Parkinson's Project.
+Please ensure you have deployed the [AWS backend](https://github.com/UBC-CIC/parkinsons-backend/blob/main/docs/DeploymentGuide.md) before proceeding with this guide.</b>

 | Index                                                      | Description                                               |
 |:-----------------------------------------------------------|:----------------------------------------------------------|